jonathan-hurley/poker-mavens/README.md

    - [`bc`](http://gnuwin32.sourceforge.net/packages/bc.htm): download the Windows installer and run it in order to install `bc`.
    - [`python`](https://www.python.org/downloads/windows/): download the latest v3 Python release for Windows and install it.
    - [`tidy`](http://binaries.html-tidy.org/): download the the latest version of `tidy` (as of this writing it was [`tidy-5.8.0-win64.exe`](https://github.com/htacg/tidy-html5/releases/download/5.8.0/tidy-5.8.0-win64.exe))
+   - [`sqlite3`](https://www.sqlite.org/download.html): download both the DLL and the command line tools for Windows.
+Extract the files to a location on your computer, and then add them to your path.
+You should be able to test that `sqlite3` is working by typing in `sqlite3 --version`.

 3. You can choose to modify the following files to better customize your results:
      - `images/logo.png`: this is the logo that is generated at the top of all HTML files